-To use the tool, enter your employee data in the yellow columns on the RAWDATA sheet.
-The calculations are done on the CALCULATIONS sheet and the results (which can be uploaded) appear on the DATATOREPORT sheet.
+To use the tool, enter your employee data in the yellow columns on the RAWDATA sheet and copy down the formulas shown in the blue cells for all employees.
+The calculations are done on the CALCULATIONS sheet and the results which you need to upload to the government pay gap portal appear on the DATATOREPORT sheet.
 For more information on the layout of the information in this sheet, please read my article “7 ways to misuse gender pay gap data” which explains what the various charts and tables mean.

 I have also added a DATATOREPORTALT sheet which presents the results in a different format, using suggestions listed in my article “12 steps to improve public confidence in gender pay gap data”.
 Should the government adopt my recommendations then this is the sheet that will contain the data to be uploaded.
 For now, this sheet is purely for information and should not be used to report figures to the government.

-As this spreadsheet is free, I offer no guarantees as to its accuracy.
+As this spreadsheet is free, I offer no guarantees as to its accuracy and cannot be held responsible should an error arise.
 Please do contact me if you think any of the calculations are not correct.

 I will update this tool as and when as I see fit so please bookmark this page and check back to see if the version number has changed.
 I will also post an update on my twitter feed when new versions are available.

 Update 4th March 2020 – Version 2 of my calculator was released.
 I discovered an error in version 1 which could lead to incorrect figures being calculated for employers who pay large amounts of bonuses to a large number of employees.
 There should have been no material error if you pay only a few employees bonuses or the size of the bonus is small.